 For instance, I always check this first!
 I make sure that the pages, the lines, and the colors match my vibes so that I can trust this journal and hold it close to my heart.

-2- Set your journaling goals
+2- Define your journaling goals: your "why"

 Start by defining what you want to accomplish with this journal, it will help you organize your mind and skip the confusion.
 Here are some examples for inspiration:

-In this journal I want to:
+In this journal, I want to:

-- Write down my memories and important events
+• Write down my memories and important events

-- Reflect on my life and learn from my mistakes
+• Reflect on my life and learn from my mistakes

-- Be more productive, less stressed, and more focused
+• Be more productive, less stressed, and more focused

-- Track my habits and plan my days
+• Track my habits and plan my days

 Doing this will help you recognize your ‘why’ in the first place.
 Therefore, you will be clear and honest with yourself.
 Not to mention that with every new project, you ought to set a goal for it, a ‘why’ to keep you going and always remind you of the purpose.